aragon/hack/docs/os-3-ref.md

 - **Proxy:** A Proxy is a very simple smart contract construct which consists of decoupling the instance of a particular smart contract with the location of its actual business logic.
 We call individual instances of contracts **Proxy** and the logic **base contracts**.
-A Proxy delegates all its logic on a base contract.
+A Proxy delegates all its logic to a base contract.
 Upgradeability is achieved because this link to the base contract can be modified, effectively updating the Proxy business logic.
 We created [ERC897](https://github.com/ethereum/EIPs/pull/897) to standardize Proxy interfaces for better interoperability in the ecosystem.